 Lysette Mendoza, then 27 of San Jose, Batangas did not hesitate to apply for a part-time call center job when her close friend Joy asked her to do the gig.
-Mendoza, a former campus beauty during her college years in de la salle Lipa is from a prominent San Jose family of poultry farmers.
+Mendoza, a former campus beauty during her college years in De La Salle Lipa is from a prominent San Jose family of poultry farmers.
 She chose to work part-time just for socializing while also working as a part-time instructor in one of the Colleges in Lipa.

-Lysette works only for 4 hours in the morning of Mondays, Wednesdays, and Fridays in a special non-voice account but occasionally answers phones when needed.
+Lysette works only for 4 hours in the morning on Mondays, Wednesdays, and Fridays in a special non-voice account but occasionally answers phones when needed.
 In her 4 months of working, she recalled she only made around 20 phone calls with customers about special billing issues.

 Most of her duties focused on answering emails and calling other internal departments concerning customers’ bills.
 She never expected that one day her life would change because of one call.

 It was Monday morning when she took over a call from a customer because Jen, her seatmate took a break without logging off so the call went through.
 She pulled out the customer’s account on the record and although the name looks familiar, she personally knew 3 local people who have the same name so it did not bother her.

 “My name is Lyn of (company name) Billing, how can I help you?”, she said after turning on her microphone.